Azalia Snail: Collaborations

 While residing in New York City in the 1990s, Snail first collaborated with filmmaker Sadie Benning to score the music for a video shown on MTV.
 She then relocated to Los Angeles in December 1999 to work in film, where she wrote film scores for several independent feature films and short films, including the soundtrack to MTV's Ain't Nuthin' But a She Thing.
 She also scored three feature films for Christopher G. Fieri.

-In 2000, Snail and Brad Laner/Electric Company shared the Los Angeles LA Weekly Music Award for Best New-Genre/Uncategorizable Artist.
+In 2000, Snail and Brad Laner/The Electric Company shared the Los Angeles LA Weekly Music Award for Best New-Genre/Uncategorizable Artist.

 Since 2012, she has been one half of the band LoveyDove, along with her husband, the multi-instrumentalist, songwriter, and producer Dan West.
 LoveyDove's debut album was released in 2014 by LAs Fine.
 Snail has expressed a love of collaboration, saying, "Collaboration has always been beneficial and appealing to me.
 I wouldn't have made all this music without the contribution of so many people."Snail Meets West, released by Union Pole in 2015, is the free jazz duo of indie mainstay Azalia Snail and psychedelic maestro Dan West.
 Both have a long resume of various pop and roll projects, including LoveyDove.
-Snail Meets West is a tribute to the late free jazz pioneer Ornette Coleman who influenced many musicians.
-Snail plays drums and West plays piano.
+Snail Meets West is a tribute to the late free jazz pioneer Ornette Coleman, who influenced many musicians.
+Snail plays drums, and West plays piano.

+In September 2014, LoveyDove performed four shows with King Missile frontman John S. Hall in Los Angeles.
+The trio officially took the name King Missile IV, toured New Zealand in February 2015, and recorded a six-song EP, This Fuckin' Guy, released on Powertool Records.
+In 2019, King Missile IV changed their name to You, Me and This Fuckin’ Guy and recorded their debut LP, Garden Variety Fuckers, released by Dromedary Records on April 17, 2020.

+In 2022 Snail directed the video for Low's single "All Night" from their final album Hey What.